TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 ## 4. Designs Specification
+The design focuses on enabling the general user to
 ### **4.1.
 Main Components**
 1. **Users**
     - **Purpose**: Provide authentication, manage sessions, manage passwords, and ensure users can only access resources they have permission for.